So you’ve decided to go vegan and you need a beginner vegan meal plan to help get you through the first week of an exciting new stage in your life?

 What if I don’t want to make or don’t like all of the meals?

-If you don’t like some recipes or just want to skip breakfast – easy.
+If you don’t like some of the recipes in the 7-day vegan meal plan or just want to skip breakfast – easy.
 Just cross them off the meal plan.
 Each meal is assigned to a letter so you can find all respective ingredients on the grocery list and cross them off as well.
 That way you won’t buy anything you won’t use.
 Done.

 How many people can use the plan?